Les Misérables (1998 film)

 Les Misérables is a 1998 film adaptation of Victor Hugo's 1862 novel of the same name, directed by Bille August.
 It stars Liam Neeson, Geoffrey Rush, Uma Thurman, and Claire Danes.
-As in the original novel, the storyline follows the adult life of Jean Valjean (Neeson), an ex-convict pursued by police inspector Javert (Rush).
+As in the original novel, the storyline follows the adult life of Jean Valjean (Liam Neeson), an ex-convict pursued by police inspector Javert (Rush).
 It was filmed at Barrandov Studios in Prague, Czech Republic.
+The film was produced by Columbia Pictures and Mandalay Entertainment and distributed by Sony Pictures Releasing in the United States and by Entertainment Film Distributors in the United Kingdom.

 Plot

 Jean Valjean, a man arrested for stealing food, is released after spending 19 years in a prison labour camp.
 When no one is willing to allow a convict to stay the night, Bishop Myriel kindly welcomes him into his home.
 Valjean explains to Myriel that sleeping in a real bed will make him a new man.
 In the night, Valjean, interrupted by Myriel while stealing his silverware, strikes him and flees.
 When the police arrest Valjean for stealing and drag him back to Myriel, Myriel tells them that the silverware was a gift and scolds Valjean for forgetting to take his candlesticks as well.
 Myriel then reminds Valjean that he is to become a new man.

 Nine years later, Valjean is now a wealthy industrialist and a mayor.
 Fantine, a single mother working at one of Valjean's factories, is fired when her manager learns she has had a daughter out of wedlock.
 However, Valjean is preoccupied with the arrival of Inspector Javert, who previously served as a guard at the prison in which Valjean was held.
-Fantine, in desperate need of money to pay the extortionate demands of Mr. and Mrs. Thénardier for looking after her daughter Cosette, turns to prostitution.
+Fantine, in desperate need of money to pay the extortionate demands of Mr. and Mrs. Thénardier for looking after her daughter Cosette turns to prostitution.
 Javert starts to suspect that the Mayor and Valjean are the same person.
-Fantine is attacked by some customers, and when she retaliates, Javert beats and arrests her, planning on sending her to prison.
+Fantine is attacked by some customers and when she retaliates, Javert beats and arrests her, planning on sending her to prison.
 Citing his authority to do so as mayor, Valjean insists on her release and she is let go.